This information will teach you how to store and dispose of your home medical sharps safely.

 - Use an empty plastic container with a screw-on cap, such as a laundry detergent bottle.

-- Do not store your sharps in glass bottles, soda bottles, milk jugs, aluminum cans, coffee cans, or paper or plastic bags.
+- Don’t store your sharps in glass bottles, soda bottles, milk jugs, aluminum cans, coffee cans, or paper or plastic bags.

 - Put the sharps in the container point-first as soon as you use them.

-- Do not overfill the container.
-When it is more than half full, wrap the cap with strong tape to create a more secure seal and prevent leakage.
+- Don’t overfill the container.
+When it’s more than half full, stop using it.
+Wrap the cap with strong tape to create a more secure seal and prevent leakage.